melissadelacruz/docs/content/tutorials/Team9_Tutorial.md

 ---

-# Playing Music on a Speaker from SD Card
+# Playing Music on a Speaker from SD Card (Team 9 Fall 2024)

 ## Introduction